 If you don’t have time to thank all of your sponsors during your event, a social media shoutout will also help them to feel valued and could send more followers their way.
-Try to think about a creative way to do this, such as using video, an Instagram story series or using photos of them from the event, to make it entertaining.
+Try to think about a creative and entertaining way, such as using video, an Instagram story series, or photos of them from the event.

 Creating a case study on your website about the sponsor and their involvement in your event will help them to receive additional exposure and gives you a reason to stay in touch after the event.
 This has the added benefit of being collateral you can use to entice new sponsors next time.

 Sponsorship can be the key to pulling off a memorable and engaging event, whether that’s virtually or in-person.
 When it comes to how to obtain sponsorship for an event, research and clear communication are vital.
 Following the above steps, you’ll be well on your way to not only attracting relevant sponsors, but fostering valuable long-term relationships.